Meclizine: Side effects

-Drowsiness

-Drowsiness may result as a side effect of taking meclizine.
-Users are advised not to operate heavy machinery while under the influence.
-The consumption of alcohol while under the influence of meclizine may result in additional drowsiness.

-Elderly

-As with any anticholinergic agent, meclizine may cause confusion or aggravate symptoms in those with dementia in the geriatric population (older than 65 years).
-Therefore, caution should be used when administering meclizine to the elderly.

-Mechanism of action
+Pharmacology

+Pharmacodynamics

-Meclizine is an antagonist at H1 receptors.
+Meclizine is an antagonist at H1 receptors (Ki = 250 nM).
 It possesses anticholinergic, central nervous system depressant, and local anesthetic effects.
 Its antiemetic and antivertigo effects are not fully understood, but its central anticholinergic properties are partially responsible.
 The drug depresses labyrinth excitability and vestibular stimulation, and it may affect the medullary chemoreceptor trigger zone.
-It has however been suggested that meclizine only has an inhibitory effect under normal viewing-circumstances, as the drug has been shown to enhance an isolated vestibular response.
-Much like motion-sickness arises from a discrepancy between multiple senses, Meclizine most likely affects a wide array of sensory mechanisms related to self-motion.
+The drug has been shown to reduce the magnitude of the vestibulo-ocular reflex in healthy volunteers.
+At the same time the drug was found to have only a small (and statistically insignificant) effect on the motion sensitivity of the utricles.
+Much as motion sickness arises from a discrepancy between multiple senses, meclizine most likely affects a wide array of sensory mechanisms related to self-motion while leaving the core vestibular response intact.

-Meclizine also is a dopamine antagonist at D1-like and D2-like receptors but does not cause catalepsy in mice, perhaps because of its anticholinergic activity.
+Meclizine also has been reported to be a weak dopamine antagonist at D1-like and D2-like receptors but it does not cause catalepsy in mice, perhaps because of its anticholinergic activity.
+The drug does not effect dopamine or serotonin reuptake.

+Pharmacokinetics

+Meclizine reaches peak plasma concentration in about 1.5 hours and has an elimination half-life of 5–6 hours.
+Despite its relatively short half-life, the drug is reported to remain effective for motion sickness for 12 – 24 hours.
+Meclizine has low bioavailability (22–32%) and a delayed onset to action in part due to its poor solubility in water (0.1 mg/ml) and gastrointestinal fluid.
+In children it has been found that taking meclizine with food increases its bioavailability slightly.
+It is metabolized in the liver by the CYP2D6 enzyme.
+Ten metabolites have been identified.
+In rats, the main metabolite is norchlorcyclizine, which distributes extensively through body tissue.

 Chemistry

 Meclizine is a first-generation antihistamine (nonselective H1 antagonist) of the piperazine class.
-It is structurally and pharmacologically similar to buclizine, cyclizine, and hydroxyzine, but has a shorter half-life of six hours compared to cyclizine and hydroxyzine with about 20 hours (though half-life should not be confused with duration).
-It is used as an antivertigo/antiemetic agent, specifically in the prevention and treatment of nausea, vomiting, and dizziness associated with motion sickness.
-Meclizine is sometimes combined with opioids, especially ones of the open-chain class like methadone, dextropropoxyphene, and dipipanone.
-Similarly, Diconal is a combination drug containing dipipanone and cyclizine.
+It is structurally and pharmacologically similar to buclizine, cyclizine, and hydroxyzine.

 Synthesis

-(4-Chlorphenyl)-phenylmethanol is halogenated with thionyl chloride before adding acetylpiperazine.
+(4-Chlorophenyl)-phenylmethanol is halogenated with thionyl chloride before adding acetylpiperazine.
 The acetyl group is cleaved with diluted sulfuric acid.
 An N-alkylation of the piperazine ring with 3-methylbenzylchloride completes the synthesis.

 Alternatively, the last step can be replaced by a reductive N-alkylation with 3-methylbenzaldehyde.
 The reductive agent is hydrogen, and Raney nickel is used as a catalyst.

 Meclizine is obtained and used as a racemate, a 1:1 mixture of the two stereoisomers.
 Drug forms contain the racemic dihydrochloride.

-Names
+Society and culture

+Brand names

 Meclizine is an international nonproprietary name.

 It is sold under the brand names Bonine, Bonamine, Antivert, Postafen, Sea Legs, and Dramamine II (Less Drowsy Formulation).
 Emesafene is a combination of meclizine (1/3) and pyridoxine (2/3).
-In Canada, Antivert Tab (which is no longer available) was a combination of meclizine and nicotinic acid.
+In Canada, Antivert Tab was a combination of meclizine and nicotinic acid.